cybercongress/launch-kit/takeoff_distribution/README.md

 Actually and gaia LCD url and ethereum node RPC.

-3. Run
+3. Run:

 ```bash
 python3 main.py
 ```

 It will take approximately 30-40 seconds.
-The output will like
+The output will be:

 ```bash
 99999999999992 EULs allocated, or: 99.999999999992 TEULs
 1010280712 cashback uATOMs, or: 1010.280712 ATOMs
 ```

-that summarized distribution.
+That summarizes the distribution.

-The result you will see in the `data` folder.
-You may find `distribution.csv` table with all data collected from LCD and RPC according to the configured account.
+You will see the results in the `data` folder.
+You may find the `distribution.csv` table with all the collected data from LCD and RPC points according to the configured account.

-Also, you can find `cashback.csv`,  `takeoff.csv`, and `team.csv` tables grouped by addresses.
+You will find the `cashback.csv`,  `takeoff.csv`, and `team.csv` tables grouped by addresses.

-The final tables are `cyber.csv` and `cosmos.csv` - from those tables will be prepared transaction files.
+The final tables are `cyber.csv` and `cosmos.csv`.
+Out of these tables, you will be preparing the transaction files.

-And, finally, `cyber.json` and `cosmos.json` - prepared for signing and broadcasting transactions in cyber and cosmos networks accordantly by `cyber` and `cosmos` multisigs accordantly.
+Finally, `cyber.json` and `cosmos.json` are prepared for signing and broadcasting transactions to Cyber and to the Cosmos network  with the help of `cyber` and `cosmos` multisigs.

-4. After that, you need to make procedures of sign and broadcast `cyber.json` and `cosmos.json`.
+4. After that you need to sign and broadcast `cyber.json` and `cosmos.json`.

 [This article](https://cybercongress.ai/docs/go-cyber/multisig_guide/) should help you.
-You may start from `Spending out of a multisig account` section where `unsigned.json` is yours `cyber.json` and `cosmos.json` in correct networks.
+You may start with the `Spending out of a multisig account` section, where `unsigned.json` is yours `cyber.json` and `cosmos.json` in the correct network.

 Good luck!